Universities and colleges -- United States -- Admission

 New School Communications and External Affairs records

-Abstract This record group documents the activities of the New School's Communications and External Affairs (CEA) office, one of the university's largest administrative units.
+This record group documents the activities of The New School's Communications and External Affairs (CEA) office, one of the university's largest administrative units.
 CEA was the successor administrative unit to the New School Publicity Office, and the New School Communications Office, respectively.
-The bulk of materials here date from the late 1990s through 2013, and includes digital photographs, printed publicity samples, posters, and project files consisting of analog and digital records...
+The bulk of materials here date from the late 1990s through 2013, and includes digital photographs, printed publicity samples, posters, and project files consisting of analog and digital records from the Design and Publications Office of CEA.

 New School oral history program

-Summary The New School oral history program, initiated in 2012, consists of recorded sound interviews conducted by Archives and Special Collections staff and faculty partners to document aspects of university history that may not exist in other recorded formats.
+The New School oral history program, initiated in 2012, consists of recorded sound interviews conducted by Archives and Special Collections staff and faculty partners to document aspects of university history that may not exist in other recorded formats.
 Interviewees consist of current and retired New School alumni, administrators, faculty, and staff.
 Topics cover different academic departments and disciplines, university offices, and affiliated institutes.
-As of May 2020, there...
+Recordings are all in English.

 Parsons School of Design administrative and other offices collection